 Genital herpes is an infection of a part of the genital area with the herpes simplex virus, usually acquired through having sex.
 After an initial infection, the virus lies within the nerve root, and may cause recurring symptoms from time to time.

 Genital herpes is a painful infection around the genital area, which is usually sexually transmitted.
 If you think you have, or have been confirmed to have, genital herpes, one of the first things you might want to know is where you got it from.
-Has that slimy rat of a partner of yours been cheating on you?
+Has your partner had sex with someone else?
 Not necessarily, is the answer, and to understand that, you have to know a bit more about how genital herpes infections occur.

 What causes it?